 Sustainable security goes beyond analysis of threats to the development of a framework for new security policies.
 In doing so, it incorporates and builds upon many elements of previous important attempts to reframe the way we think about security, including comprehensive security, human security and just security.

 Sustainable security takes global justice and equity as the key requirements of any sustainable response, together with progress towards reform of the global systems of trade, aid and debt relief; a rapid move away from carbon-based economies; bold, visible and substantial steps towards nuclear disarmament (and the control of biological and chemical weapons); and a shift in defence spending to focus on the non-military elements of security.
 This takes into account the underlying structural problems in national and international systems and the institutional changes that are needed to develop and implement effective solutions.
 It also links long-term global drivers to the immediate security pre-occupations of ordinary people at a local level (such as corruption or violent crime).

 By aiming to cooperatively resolve the root causes of threats using the most effective means available, sustainable security is inherently preventative in that it addresses the likely causes of conflict and instability well before the ill-effects are felt.

 The framework was first set out by Chris Abbott, Paul Rogers and John Sloboda in a seminal 2006 report, Global Responses to Global Threats, and developed further in their popular 2007 book Beyond Terror.
-As a co-founder and key architect of sustainable security, Chris was developing this framework as the director of Oxford Research Group's sustainable security programme until he left the organisation in 2009.
-Today, he continues to write and lecture on these issues and remains on the programme's international advisory board.
+As a key architect of the sustainable security framework, Chris continued to work on these issues as the director of ORG's sustainable security programme until he left the organisation in 2009 and continued to write and lecture on these issues for a number of subsequent years.